 Solarpack's score of 26 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Solarpack reported total carbon emissions of approximately 231,033,000 kg CO2e.
-This figure includes 4,708,000 kg CO2e from Scope 1 emissions, while Scope 2 emissions were negligible at 0 kg CO2e.
-The majority of their emissions, about 226,325,000 kg CO2e, fell under Scope 3, indicating significant indirect emissions associated with their value chain.
+This figure includes 4,708,000 kg CO2e from Scope 1 emissions, while Scope 2 emissions were recorded at 0 kg CO2e.
+The majority of their emissions, about 226,325,000 kg CO2e, fall under Scope 3, indicating significant indirect emissions associated with their value chain.
 Comparatively, in 2022, Solarpack's total emissions were approximately 246,209,000 kg CO2e, with Scope 1 emissions at 1,466,000 kg CO2e and Scope 2 emissions at 105,000 kg CO2e.
 The Scope 3 emissions for that year were about 244,638,000 kg CO2e.
 In 2021, the total emissions were significantly lower at approximately 108,917,000 kg CO2e, with Scope 1 emissions of 669,000 kg CO2e, Scope 2 emissions of 1,953,000 kg CO2e, and Scope 3 emissions at 106,295,000 kg CO2e.
-Despite these figures, Solarpack has not established specific reduction targets or climate pledges, indicating a potential area for improvement in their climate commitments.
-The absence of formal targets suggests that while they are tracking emissions, they may not yet be aligned with industry-standard frameworks such as the Science Based Targets initiative (SBTi).
-Overall, Solarpack's emissions data reflects a substantial reliance on Scope 3 emissions, which is common in the renewable energy sector, highlighting the importance of addressing indirect emissions in their sustainability strategy.
+Despite these figures, Solarpack has not established specific reduction targets or initiatives as part of their climate commitments.
+The absence of documented reduction targets suggests a need for further development in their sustainability strategy.
+Overall, the data indicates a fluctuating trend in emissions, with a notable increase from 2021 to 2022, followed by a decrease in 2023.

 Access structured emissions data, company-specific emission factors, and source documents